 Investment Fund Manager Ordered to Serve 12 Years in Prison Over $96M Ponzi Fraud

-In other investment fund fraud news, Brian R. Callahan, who pleaded guilty to securities fraud and wire fraud in a $96M Ponzi scam in 2014, has been sentenced to 12 years behind bars and three years of supervised release.
+In other institutional investment fraud news, Brian R. Callahan, who pleaded guilty to securities fraud and wire fraud in a $96M Ponzi scam in 2014, has been sentenced to 12 years behind bars and three years of supervised release.
 He also must pay almost $67.6M in restitution.

 Court filings note that between 12/2006 and 2/2012, Callahan raised over $118M from at least 40 investors for four investment funds.
 He told them their money would go to securities such as hedge funds and mutual funds.
 Instead, he misappropriated almost $96M and ran a Ponzi scam.